MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell.md

 ## Bootstrapping a Shell application

-A Shell application is bootstrapped by setting the `MainPage` property of the `App` class to a new `Shell` instance:
+A Shell application is bootstrapped by setting the `MainPage` property of the `App` class to an instance of a Shell file:

 ```csharp
 namespace TailwindTraders.Mobile